Summary:

 Off to Malacca next

-To walk off our dinner, we header to Jonker Street, just behind the restaurant.
+To walk off our dinner, we headed to Jonker Street, just behind the restaurant.
 Everything was same old same old, until we chanced upon a bakery selling sambal petai buns, which is very unusual.
 We bought 10 buns to share with our travel companions.
 It had a few whole petai beans with sambal in it.
 It tasted great.

 Some personal conclusions from the trip